filecoin-project/specs/src/systems/filecoin_blockchain/_index.md

 The leader election process is likewise handled by the {{<sref storage_power_consensus>}} subsystem (SPC).
 Using the _Power Table_ it maintains, this subsystem runs a Nakamoto-style leader election process called Expected Consensus at every round to elect miners who can extend the block chain by generating new blocks.

-Beyond participating in the Storage Market (see the sref storage_market_subsystem), participation in Filecoin's consensus is the other way storage miners can earn Filecoin tokens.
+Beyond participating in the Storage Market (see the {{<sref storage_market>}} spec), participation in Filecoin's consensus is the other way storage miners can earn Filecoin tokens.

 {{<sref expected_consensus>}} has two main components: a leader election process and a chain selection algorithm dependent on a weight function.